Strumenta/tylasu/README.md

 # AST

-@strumenta/ast supplies the infrastructure to build a custom, possibly mutable, Abstract Syntax Tree (AST) using TypeScript.
+Tylasu supplies the infrastructure to build a custom, possibly mutable, Abstract Syntax Tree (AST) using TypeScript.

-Tylasu is part of the [StarLasu](https://github.com/Strumenta/StarLasu) set of libraries.
+Tylasu is part of the [StarLasu](https://github.com/Strumenta/StarLasu) family of libraries.
 The other libraries provide similar support in other languages.

 Tylasu is integrated with ANTLR, specifically [antlr4ts](https://github.com/tunnelvisionlabs/antlr4ts).